-- the MCP to include additional information on the member website as needed; and - xii.
+- xii.
 All Healthchek information as specified Appendix C. - 13.
-The MCP shall receive prior written approval from ODM before adding any information to its website that would require ODM prior approval in hard copy form (e.g., provider listings, member handbook information).
-The MCP shall provide members with a printed version of its Preferred Drug List (PDL) and Prior Authorization (PA) lists upon request.
+The MCP shall receive prior written approval from ODM before adding any information to its website that would require ODM prior approval in hard copy form (e.g., provider listings, member handbook

+14. The MCP shall provide members with a printed version of its Preferred Drug List (PDL) and Prior Authorization (PA) lists upon request.